Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 code]({{site.baseurl}}{% link en/contributor/Building-Alluxio-From-Source.md %}), or [download the
 precompiled binaries directly]({{site.baseurl}}{% link en/deploy/Running-Alluxio-Locally.md %}).

-Also, in preparation for using Azure Blob Store with Alluxio, create a new container in your Azure storage account or use an existing container.
+in preparation for using Azure Blob Store with Alluxio, create a new container in your Azure storage account or use an existing container.
 You should also note that the directory you want to use in that container, either by creating a new directory in the container, or using an existing one.
 For the purposes of this guide, the Azure storage account name is called `<AZURE_ACCOUNT>`, the